 The Los Angeles Cash operation represents special challenges and triumphs.
-On one hand, the facility generates 535 tons of shredded currency annually.
-On the other hand, we have dedicated employees who have spearheaded green initiatives that are getting attention around the country.
+On one hand, the facility generates nearly 500 tons of shredded currency annually.
+On the other hand, we have dedicated employees who have spearheaded green initiatives that have received attention around the country.

-The Los Angeles office partners with a green-friendly facility where contaminated currency is burned in an eco-friendly power-generation plant that serves local businesses and homes.
+The Los Angeles office partners with a green-friendly facility where shredded currency is burned in an eco-friendly power-generation plant that serves local businesses and homes.
 Since the beginning of operation, the facility has reduced reliance on fossil fuels and kept the shred out of landfills.
 Amazingly, this facility generates enough electricity annually for 15,000 to 20,000 homes, which saves the equivalent of more than 95,000 barrels of oil.

 San Francisco—green power

 The San Francisco Cash operation also partners with a green facility where shredded currency is burned in an eco-friendly power-generation plant that serves local businesses and homes.
 Since the beginning of operation, the facility has reduced reliance on fossil fuels and kept the shred out of landfills.

 Seattle has a robust recycling program.
 Similar to Salt Lake City, currency shreds are recycled by a local company and used to cure cement.
 In coordination with the City of Renton, all recyclable material is sent to a central site where it is sorted and sent to recycling companies for use.
 Cash Services diverts over 29 tons of trash from the landfills on an annual basis.
 The branch also participates in a battery recycling program where employees can bring in their depleted batteries from home for recycling, and they work with another vendor to recycle used light bulbs.

 To obtain shredded currency

-Shredded currency residue can be obtained from certain Federal Reserve Banks.
+Shredded currency can be obtained from certain Federal Reserve Banks.
 Occasionally, they make the residue available on a contractual basis and may charge processing fees to individuals under certain conditions and limitations.
-For address and contact information, visit the Twelve Federal Reserve Districts.
+For address and contact information, contact your local Federal Reserve District.